 Keep in mind that applying GPOs to a computer group is a bit confusing.
 If you see a GPO that has not been applied to a computer that is a member of the target group, then the computer may not yet have noticed that it is a member of the group.
 To check your computer membership, use the command above and scroll down to see the information below.

-In the article you reviewed, how to apply Group Policy to a computer in Active Directory was fully explained using related images in Windows Server 2012.
-Also, how to filter Secured Computer policy to apply to WKS002 and WKS003 was taught step by step.
-Finally, the results of the work performed in the CMD environment were checked.
+In this article, we tried to fully explain how to apply Group Policy to a computer in Active Directory using images in Windows Server 2012.
+How to filter Secured Computer policy to apply to WKS002 and WKS003 was also taught step by step.
+Finally, the results of the work in the CMD environment were evaluated.